Gluten-Free Life

 Treatment of CD

 This means omitting all wheat, barley, rye and oats from your diet.
-Once you have been diagnosed treatment can begin immediately - it does not require dependence on medication or ongoing visits to your doctor the best and c
+Once you have been diagnosed treatment can begin immediately - it does not require dependence on medication or ongoing visits to your doctor the best and currently the only treatment is to commit to a strict gluten free lifestyle.

 By maintaining a gluten free diet for life you can achieve successful treatment and optimal health.